 What are its chances?
 Maryland’s Democratic lawmakers have a history of being aggressive in passing gun-control legislation and proponents of gun control see 3-D guns and ghost guns as the newest frontier.
 This bill has the backing of Democratic leaders, but will face opposition from advocates for gun owners.

-What would it do?
-Carving out an exemption for members of the military, this bill would move the minimum age to buy tobacco products — cigarettes, e-cigarettes, cigars and smokeless tobacco — from 18 to 21.
-The change would take place Oct.
+What will it do?
+Carving out an exemption for members of the military, this bill will move the minimum age to buy tobacco products — cigarettes, e-cigarettes, cigars and smokeless tobacco — from 18 to 21.
+The change takes place Oct.
 1.

-What are its chances?
+What happened?
 The bill was passed by veto-proof majorities in both chambers.
 Raising the age for buying tobacco was a priority of Democratic leaders in the legislature, as well as the Legislative Black Caucus of Maryland.